wilburhimself/wilburhimself.github.io/src/content/blog/48-the-service-object-is-an-anti-pattern.md

 ### The Way Forward

 The health of your service directory isn't about following rules—it's about whether the code structure helps or hinders the team.
-When you notice discovery time increasing, when you're naming things `DataProcessor` or `BusinessLogic`, when tests become harder to write than the code itself—these are signals that generic patterns have outlived their usefulness.
+When you notice discovery time increasing, when you're naming things `DataProcessor` or `BusinessLogic`, when tests become harder to write than the code itself, these are signals that generic patterns have outlived their usefulness.

 The patterns presented here aren't dogma.
 They're tools for restoring intent when ambiguity has taken hold.
 Use them when they clarify.
 Ignore them when they don't.
 The goal is a codebase where the structure reveals the domain, not one where every line follows a pattern perfectly.